nbcoins/nbc/README.md

+Cryptocurrency based on CryptoNote -> NBC (NB Coins)

+For anyone who wants to own some coins.
+You can download NB Coins, compile it.
+Mine yourself some coins.
+And if you dont want to bother to mine.
+Drop me a mail (derzeter@gmail.com), and I will send you some NBC.

-Cryptocurrency based on CryptoNote -> NBC (NB Coins) Please read the following to cmopile it :
+Please read the following to cmopile it :

 ** Compile the binaries**